MicrosoftDocs/win32/desktop-src/gdi/line-and-curve-reference.md

 ---
-Description: The following elements are used with lines and curves. ms.assetid: 03467a9a-a98c-4663-bd19-6d5a85cda7b4
+description: The following elements are used with lines and curves. ms.assetid: 03467a9a-a98c-4663-bd19-6d5a85cda7b4
 title: Line and Curve Reference ms.topic: article